Tragedy highlights cosmetic surgery 'not for everyone'

 Nigel Mercer, consultant plastic surgeon and President of BAAPS, states;

 "This unnecessary tragedy reiterates the importance of a thorough consultation with a qualified aesthetic plastic surgeon.
-In the current economic climate, some unscrupulous clinics might be tempted to boost their numbers by operating on unsuitable patients so it’s important the public not be seduced by marketing gimmicks and financial incentives.
+In the current economic climate, some unscrupulous clinics might be tempted to boost their numbers by operating on unsuitable patients so its important the public not be seduced by marketing gimmicks and financial incentives.
 There is risk in any surgical procedure but this can be minimised by choosing the right practitioner who can evaluate an accurate history and educate the patient about the choices available."

 Nigel adds;